 To create an accurate picture of a landscape on paper everything has to be made much, much smaller.
 This is done by ‘scaling down’ the actual size of the land.
 This map shows Great Britain.
 The size of the island has been ‘scaled down’ to around 1: 6 000 000 (depending on your screen size!) so it will fit.
 The map is too small to contain a lot of detail, so only some cities and towns are shown,

-This is especially noticeable on digital maps, where the amount of detail shown will change as you zoom in and out, with roads, villages or even entire cities disappearing when there is no longer the space to show them.
+This is especially noticeable on digital maps, like OS Maps, where the amount of detail shown will change as you zoom in and out, with roads, villages or even entire cities disappearing when there is no longer the space to show them.

 This is important for interpreting scale, as cartographers don't just reduce detail.
 Features that are important may be deliberately shown considerably larger than they are to ensure that they remain visible.